Stoner19/RaspRubycoin/README.md

 Within the `config.json` change the rpcuser, rpcpassword, and rpcport to what ever is set in your `rubycoin.conf`.

-The `rubycoin.conf` that is on the raspberryPi is configured with the default settings so you wont have to do anything.
-On any other system you need to set it to the correct parameters.
+RubyCoin's rpcport is `5938` and by default the `config.json` is already set to that.

 ## Figure Out The rPi IP Address